Diploma Of Aviation – Flight Instructor

 1 Attainment of the Diploma and issuance of the rating certify that you have all the necessary competencies to seek employment as a Grade 3 Flight Instructor.
 The Diploma and the rating do not guarantee employment.

 3 Fees are based on average requirements for attainment.
 Fees are the minimum to attain the qualification and cannot be reduced, refunded or transferred in any way at the completion of the course.
-Where a student requires additional flying time, or more that one attempt at an assessment to achieve the required standard, additional fees will apply.
-Fees are subject to change.
+Where a student requires additional flying time, or more that one attempt at theory or flight tests to achieve the required standard, additional fees will apply.

 5 RPL processing and assessment fees are included in the estimated fee reductions shown.
 Actual fee reduction is dependent on the units attained by the applicant in the prior qualification.